 - 76. Right to strike and recourse to lock-out

 - 77. Limitation on right to strike or recourse to lock-out

 - 78. Strike ballot

 - 79. Notice of strike or lock-out

 - 79A.
 Conciliation service by Minister

-80. Picketing
+- 80. Picketing

-81. Minimum service
+- 81. Minimum service

-82. Acute national crisis
+- 82. Acute national crisis

-83. Legal effect of strike on contract of employment
+- 83. Legal effect of strike on contract of employment

-84. Civil and criminal immunity
+- 84. Civil and criminal immunity

 PART VIII - EMPLOYMENT RELATIONS INSTITUTIONS

 Sub-Part A - Employment Relations Tribunal

-85. Establishment of Employment Relations Tribunal

-86. Functions of Tribunal
+- 85. Establishment of Employment Relations Tribunal - 86.
+Functions of Tribunal

 Sub-Part B - Commission for Conciliation and Mediation

-87. Establishment of Commission
+- 87. Establishment of Commission

-88. Functions of Commission
+- 88. Functions of Commission

-89. Reference by Minister
+- 89. Reference by Minister

 Sub-Part C - National Remuneration Board

-90. Establishment and functions of National Remuneration Board
+- 90. Establishment and functions of National Remuneration Board

-91. Reference to Board
+- 91. Reference to Board

-92. Procedure of Board
+- 92. Procedure of Board

-93. Remuneration Regulations or Wages Regulations
+- 93. Remuneration Regulations

-94. Power to make regulations to reflect payment of additional remuneration
+- 94. Power to make regulations to effect payment of additional remuneration, national and other minimum wage and wage adjustment

-95. Effect of Remuneration Regulations or Wages Regulations
+- 95. Effect of Remuneration Regulations

-96. Employment of disabled or incapacitated person
+- 96. Employment of disabled or incapacitated person

 Sub-Part D - General

 97. Principles to be applied by Tribunal, Commission and Board

 Sub-Part E - Intervention by Attorney-General

 98. Intervention by Attorney-General

 Sub-Part F - National Tripartite Council

 98A.
 Establishment of Council

-98B.
+- 98B.
 Objects of Council

-98C.
+- 98C.
 Functions of Council

-98D.
+- 98D.
 Composition of Council

-98E.
+- 98E.
 Meetings of Council

-98F.
+- 98F.
 Commissions

 - 98G.
 Functions of Commissions

 - 98H.
 Staff of Council

 - 98I.
 Annual report